rathboma/rathboma.github.com/_posts/2016-02-09-python-tutorial.md

 print '%s\t%s' % (product_id,count_locations)
 {% endhighlight %}

-Our mapper just echo's it's input and the bulk of work happens in the reducer.
+Our mapper just echos it's input and the bulk of work happens in the reducer.
 In the Reducer phase we again exploit the fact that entries are ordered by key.
 Notice that unlike regular MapReduce this reducer's API does not distinguish between keys and receives all of them in a big long list, so our reducer has to do it's own bookeeping.
 See my [beginners article][13] for more of an explaination.

 So we go through the list and count the number of locations we see for each product_id, whilst making sure we transition between products properly.